alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 This is a rarely used flow that allows the Relying Party's client and server components to receive tokens separately from one another.
 Essentially it is a combination of the code and implicit flows.

+## Data Artefacts

+This section describes in more detail some of the data artefacts used in the flow above.

 ### ID Token

 The ID Token is a JSON Web Token [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32)) that contains claims about the authentication of an End-User and optionally data about the End-User.